There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 When not enjoying the city’s craft beer scene, check out the Old Town district, where you can find independently owned-boutiques, restaurants, and museums.

 For a blast from the past, visit Totally 80’s Pizza and delve into the town’s history at the Fort Collins Museum of Discovery.

-Go fishing, boating, and kayaking at Horsetooth Reservoir or enjoy scenic drives, picnicking, whitewater rafting, and hiking in nearby Cache la Poudre River Canyon.
+Go fishing, boating, and kayaking at Horsetooth Reservoir, or enjoy scenic drives, picnicking, whitewater rafting, and hiking in the nearby Cache la Poudre River Canyon.